kaine-veal/unipytasks/README.md

 # unipytasks
-Repository to practice project setup and to work on python tasks in preparation for software engineering module 2025
+Toolkit to practice project setup and work on Python tasks in preparation for the Software Engineering module (2025).